Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.3 - Create the Event Hub Trigger Function/README.md

     > Don't forget to add the comma.

     ![Image](/images/lab-2.3-image25.png)

+?. 🚨 Make note of the CosmosDB connection string.
+What is the binding called?
+GO out to Azure Portal
+Grag the Connection STring from CosmosDB, Keys, RootManageSharedAccessKey.
+Copy Primary Connection String from the Read-write keys tab.
+From VSC, open filed local.settings.json.
+Insert it.

+i.e.
+cosmosDB_DOCUMENTDB = "BLAH BLAH".

+Randy = Fix screen shot lab-2.7.1-image13.png.

 9. From Visual Studio Code, press **Cntl-Shift-`** to open a new Terminal window
 10. Press **Enter** to get the prompt.